First Albanese ministry

-The Albanese ministry is the 73rd ministry of the Government of Australia.
-It is led by the country's 31st Prime Minister, Anthony Albanese.
+The first Albanese ministry was the 73rd ministry of the Government of Australia.
+It was led by the country's 31st Prime Minister, Anthony Albanese.
 The Albanese ministry succeeded the second Morrison ministry, which resigned on 23 May 2022 following the federal election that took place on 21 May which saw Labor defeat Scott Morrison's Liberal–National Coalition.

 Although counting was still underway on election night, most media outlets projected that due to severe losses by Morrison's Liberal/National Coalition, Labor was the only party that could realistically form even a minority government.
 Accordingly, Morrison conceded defeat to Albanese late on election night.
 Soon afterward, in accordance with longstanding Australian constitutional practice, he advised the Governor-General, David Hurley, that he was no longer in a position to govern.
 Normally, Morrison would have stayed on as caretaker Prime Minister until the final results were known.
-However, with the Quadrilateral Security Dialogue due to be held on 24 May 2022, Albanese advised Hurley that he could form a government.
+As the Quadrilateral Security Dialogue was due to be held on 24 May 2022, Albanese advised Hurley that he could form a government.
 Hurley then swore in Albanese and four senior Labor frontbenchers as an interim five-person ministry on 23 May, two days after the election.
 According to ABC News, Hurley would not have invited Albanese to form a government without assurances that Labor could provide stable government, as well as legal advice that this was the proper course of action.
 According to the Australian Financial Review, Albanese had secured enough support from crossbenchers to be able to govern in the event Labor fell short of a majority.
 On 30 May 2022, Australian media outlets projected that Labor had won enough seats in the House of Representatives to become a majority government.

-After the swearing-in of the interim arrangement, during his first press conference as prime minister, Albanese announced that his full ministry would be sworn in on 1 June 2022.
+After the swearing-in of the interim arrangement, during his first press conference as prime minister, Albanese announced that his first full ministry would be sworn in on 1 June 2022.
 The members of the ministry were announced on 31 May and sworn in the following day.
-As Labor frontbenchers Kristina Keneally and Terri Butler lost their seats in the election, Clare O'Neil and Murray Watt were chosen by the caucus as replacements to the cabinet.

-Current arrangement

-Albanese announced the composition of the full ministry on 31 May 2022.
-The ministry was sworn in on 1 June 2022.
+Following Labor's re-election at the 2025 federal election, the ministry was succeeded by the second Albanese ministry on 13 May 2025.